 Emergency surgery is almost always needed for severe aortic conditions caused by Marfan syndrome.
 They include an acute aortic dissection, when the aortic wall tears; aortic valve disease; and mitral valve disease, when the valves that control the flow of blood to, from, and within the heart don’t close properly.

 People with Marfan syndrome who have previously had surgery or have had their aortic dissection repaired may need additional surgery later to repair dissection or aneurysms of the thoracic or thoracoabdominal aorta, which both extend into the abdomen.

-All of these open-heart procedures require general anesthesia and a hospital stay of up to one week.
+All of these open heart procedures require general anesthesia and a hospital stay of up to one week.
 During the four to six weeks of recuperation time, your doctor may restrict your activities.
 You may not be able to lift anything heavier than 10 pounds, and you may need to refrain from activities that strain your chest, such as brisk walking, which can cause pressure in the lungs.

 Because Marfan syndrome can cause problems with many different organs and the bones, your NYU Langone doctor may recommend other types of surgery.
 You may need surgery to reduce a buildup of air in the space between the lungs and the chest wall, also called a collapsed lung, or a procedure to fix a dislocation of the eyes’ lenses.
-In some children, surgery to correct severe scoliosis, which is a curvature of the spine greater than 40 percent, may be necessary.